 Start by removing the phrase ‘you made me feel’ from your vocabulary – all it does is send the other person straight into defensive mode.
 Instead re-frame the issue, so you are speaking more in terms of ‘I’ than ‘you’.

 For example, let’s say that for some unfathomable reason your husband wants to watch Top Gear all evening.
 You, on the other hand, would rather continue watching Normal People because Paul Mescal exists.
-Obviously a sexy Irish man with piercing eyes getting naked several times an episode beats Jeremy Clarkson playing vroom vroom in a car and then another car and finally (spoiler alert) another car.
+Obviously a sexy Irish man with piercing eyes getting naked several times an episode beats Jeremy Clarkson playing vroom vroom in a car and another car and (spoiler alert) another car.

 Unfortunately your husband disagrees.